Skip to main content

 9. Get your code reviewed.

 Apache Cloudberry maintainers and other contributors will review your PR.
 Please participate in the conversation, and try to make any requested changes.
-If you get no review comments within two weeks, feel free to ask for feedback by mentioning @cloudberry/dev team in your PR comment.
+If you get no review comments within two weeks, feel free to ask for feedback by ask the cloudberry committers in your PR comment.

 Once the maintainers are happy with your change, they'll approve the pull request.
 At this point, the maintainer will take over, possibly make some additional touch ups, and merge your changes into the codebase.